-The Company's credit agreement includes a ten-year \$40 million term loan (the "Term Loan"), a ten-year \$20 million multiple draw term loan (the "Draw Term Loan") and a \$30 million revolving credit facility (the "Revolving Facility") (collectively, the "Credit Facilities").
-At March 31, 2014, the Company had \$0.6 million of letters of credit issued, which count as draws under the Revolving Facility.
-Pursuant to a security agreement, dated August 25, 2004, the Credit Facilities are secured by the Company's existing and hereafter acquired tangible assets, intangible assets and real property.

-The Term Loan requires quarterly principal payments of \$0.8 million, with a final principal payment of \$10.0 million due on December 31, 2015.
-The Draw Term Loan requires quarterly principal payments of \$0.4 million, with a final principal payment of \$6.7 million due on December 31, 2015.
-The maturity of the Term Loan, the Draw Term Loan and the Revolving Facility can be accelerated if any event of default, as defined under the Credit Facilities, occurs.
+Prior to the Amendment, the Company's credit agreement had included a ten-year \$40 million term loan (the "Term Loan"), a ten-year \$20 million multiple draw term loan (the "Draw Term Loan") and a \$30 million revolving credit facility (the "Revolving Facility") (collectively, the "Credit Facilities").
+The Term Loan required quarterly principal payments of \$0.8 million, with a final principal payment of \$7.5 million due on December 31, 2015.
+The Draw Term Loan required quarterly principal payments of \$0.4 million, with a final principal payment of \$5.4 million due on December 31, 2015.
+The Revolving Facility was scheduled to mature on June 1, 2015.
+The maturity of the Term Loan, the Draw Term Loan and the Revolving Facility could have been accelerated if any event of default, as defined under the Credit Facilities, had occurred.